-Seed & Bean – a Rainbow of Delight
+Seed and Bean – a Rainbow of Delight

 Whilst every month is organic month in this household, I do like to support the #OrganicSeptember campaign.
 I have always been a strong believer in organic food, not so much for the health benefits, although that is important, but for the environmental ones.
 Growing food organically is the least harmful way of meeting human needs whilst allowing insects, birds and other wildlife to survive.